 The simple act of investing was once more complicated.
 You needed to find a broker, set up an account, and learn how to place an order.
 You could pay someone to manage your money for you, but more often than not, they would end up selling you expensive products that benefited them more than you.

 So, what is stopping you?
 If you have $3,000 or more in cash available, you could be an investor in just a few days.
-While I can’t say what you portfolio will be worth at the end of a year, I can almost guarantee you’ll make more than you could make in a bank account if you buy regularly for a period of ten years or more.
+While I can’t say what your portfolio will be worth at the end of a year, I can almost guarantee you’ll make more investing than you could make in a bank account if you buy regularly for a period of ten years or more.
 Give it a try – it really isn’t hard and really not that scary once you’ve gotten started.

 Have a burning investing question you’d like answered?
 Please send to email@example.com or leave in a comment.